BetaBam/Data-Analyst-Projects/SQL Project/SQL Exam project.md

 Food Yum sells items such as produce, meat, dairy, baked goods, snacks, and other household food staples.

 As food costs rise, FoodYum wants to make sure it keeps stocking products in all categories that cover a range of prices to ensure they have stock for a broad range of customers.
+## Key to complete
+- Identify and replace missing value
+- Convert values between data types
+- Clean categorical and text data by manipulating strings
+- Aggregate numeric, categorical variables and dates by groups
+- Extract data based on different conditions
 ## Data

 The data is available in the table `products`.